How to Elope in Mount Rainier National Park

 - Go for a horseback ride with a view of the mountain

 - Take the gondola ride up to Crystal Mountain

 - Visit BaseCamp bar and grill in Ashford, WA for food and drinks right outside the park

 - More of a coffee person?
 Visit The Mountain Goat in Packwood, WA

-Really, this barely scratches the surface of all of the things that you can do while in and around this park.
+Really, this barely scratches the surface of all of the things that you can do here.
 Whether it be peeping at fall leaves, enjoying the wildflowers of the summer, embracing the sun of spring, or having a snowball fight in the winter, the only limit is what your vision is for the day!